 Jobs over 5 hours duration will be costed at an additional $1.00 per hour.

-Payment can be made in person at time of collection.
+Payment can be made in person once the job is completed.
+Payment can be made via EFTPOS at the time of collection.

 Library and Information Services reserves the right to alter the charges for 3D printing as required.